danielazevedo/Deploy-ML-model-GCP/README.md

 Deployment of a Machine Learning model in Google Cloud Platform, using the **App Engine**.

-This was implemented using Python and Flask and the ML model trained was a Multinomial Naive Bayes.
+This was implemented using Python and Flask and the trained model was a Multinomial Naive Bayes.
 The goal of the ML model is to predict if a given text is a spam message or not.

 For an example of how to use **App Engine**, see https://console.cloud.google.com/getting-started?tutorial=python_gae_quickstart.

 ## Run_ETL_pipeline

-Creation of a data pipeline that extracts data from parquet files, then applies some transformations and finally stores the data in a database.
+Creation of a data pipeline that extracts data from parquet files, applies some transformations and finally stores the data into a database.
 This was implemented using **Dataflow** service from GCP (using Apache Beam).

 A **Bucket Storage** was created to store some data and **Big Query** was used to create the database and store the output from the ETL process.